dune-copasi/dune-copasi/doc/docusaurus/docs/math_expr.md

 Additionally, there are other variables that are conditionally available to define the expression.
 These variables depend on the context of its definition.
-An example of it, is the reaction expressions within a compartment.
+An example of it is the reaction expressions within a compartment.
 If the section `[model.nucleous.reaction]` defines expresions `u`, `v`, and `w`, then, they all will be available to each other.
 E.g.